Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: OKMC methods and reference parameterisation

-When dealing with 1D mobilities, the convergence of CSS estimates is known to be very slow \cite{Malerba}.
-In the Annex \ref{General}, we detail the OKMC simulation procedure for such adequate calculation, and we also show in the Annex \ref{Search} that the conditions for the true convergence of object kinetic Monte-Carlo (OKMC) CSS estimates are the extremely delicate and demanding.
-Nevertheless, thanks to validated simple models, the conditions for estimates convergence can be established using three criteria: the first criterion states that lowest number species ($Min(N_A,N_B)$) should be greater than the smallest box dimension in unit cells, the second criterion states that the number of reactions to be performed should be at least equal to the total number of species $N_{A}+N_{B}$ and the last criterion is that a few tens of CSS estimates should be used to assess their standard deviations to mean ratio.

-In the calculations presented in the rest of this article, the three preceding convergence criteria are met, so the computed CSS are now referred as "effective CSS" $\kappa^2_{\text{eff}}$ instead of estimates of the CSS.
+When dealing with 1D mobilities, the convergence of OKMC's CSS estimations is known to be very slow compared to CSS estimations for 3D diffusers (as already noted by Malerba \al \cite{Malerba} in the fixed sink case).
+This well-known fact \cite{Redner} stems from the tremendous inefficiency of the "recurrent" 1D diffusers to sample the 3D-space compared to the "transient" 3D diffusers.
+For the same reasons, it is shown in \ref{Search} that the conditions for a reliable convergence of object kinetic Monte-Carlo (OKMC) CSS estimates are extremely delicate and demanding.
+Nevertheless, thanks to validated simple models, the conditions for the estimates' convergence can be established using three criteria: \begin{enumerate} \item the first criterion states that the number of the minority specie ($Min(N_A,N_B)$) should be greater than the smallest box dimension in unit cells (thus imposing very large boxes as $N \propto C L^3$), \item the second criterion states that the number of reactions to be performed should be at least equal to the total number of species $N_{A}+N_{B}$, \item the last criterion is that a few tens of CSS estimates should be used to assess their standard deviations to mean ratio. \end{enumerate} In the calculations presented in the rest of this article, the three preceding convergence criteria are met, so the computed CSSs are now referred to as "effective CSSs", $k^2_{\text{eff}}$, instead of estimates of the CSSs.

-First, we present results for the $C_{A}=C_{B}$ for a few $(E_{A},E_{B})$ combinations, in order to establish trends.